Our Magnuson Family Origins in Sweden

 In 1892, the Saint Paul based American Manufacturing Company became the American Hoist & Derrick Company and the company opened a second office in Chicago, to service the rapidly expanding sales territory.
 About that time, Andrew and Louisa moved to Chicago where Andrew continued to work for the American Hoist & Derrick Company.

 Andrew and Louisa had a daughter, Esther Mathilda Magnuson, who was born on January 30, 1893, in Chicago.
-Andrew and Louisa had another daughter, Josie Magnuson, who was born in December, 1894, in Chicago.
+Andrew and Louisa had another daughter, Josie Magnuson, who was born in December 1894, in Chicago.
 Andrew and Louisa also had a son, Andrew Magnuson (my grandfather), who was born on October 10, 1897, in Chicago.

 Andrew Magnus Magnuson (my great-grandfather) traveled a lot as part of his job setting up, testing, and servicing steam powered cranes and derricks for the American Hoist & Derrick Company.
 In the year 1899 he went on business trips to Missouri, Maryland, Pennsylvania, New York, and New Jersey.

-Anders and Kajsa’s son, Charles (Carl) Magnuson, married Anna Skoog after June, 1895.
+Anders and Kajsa's son, Charles (Carl) Magnuson, married Anna Skoog after June 1895.

-Anders and Kajsa’s daughter, Mathilda Magnuson, married Oscar Carlson before 1896.
-Mathilda and Oscar had a daughter, Ethel E. Carlson, who was born about May, 1896.
+Anders and Kajsa's daughter, Mathilda Magnuson, married Oscar Carlson before 1896.
+Mathilda and Oscar had a daughter, Ethel E. Carlson, who was born about May 1896.
 Ethel died on April 4, 1897, in Saint Paul.
-Mathilda and Oscar also had another daughter, Jennie E. Carlson, who was born August 22, 1897.
+Mathilda and Oscar also had another daughter, Jennie E. Carlson, who was born on August 22, 1897.
 Oscar Carlson died on February 17, 1898, and Mathilda later married Andrew J. Noble.

 The 1898 St. Paul City Directory (St. Paul, MN: R. L. Polk and Co., 1898) lists Anders Magnuson as working for the "Chicago, St. Paul, Minneapolis & Omaha Railway", as a car repairer, and as living at 648 East Magnolia Street.
 Anders and Kajsa's son, Albert W. Magnuson, is listed in the 1898 St. Paul City Directory as working as a machinist for the American Hoist & Derrick Company and as also living at 648 East Magnolia Street.